ashishtele/ashishtele.github.io/about/index.md

 Passionate about conducting knowledge transfer sessions for the technical and non-technical audience on emerging tools and techniques in analytics.
 Successfully conducted ‘Data Visualization: Storytelling’ and ‘Power BI’ sessions for company new hires.

 I enjoy coding in R and Python(Deep Learning).
-I like to focus on all the aspects of a predictive model building and model interpretability.
+I like to focus on all the aspects of predictive model building and model interpretability.

 About The Site